Who We Are

 Uniform and Insignia of

 The uniform and insignia of the Boy Scouts of America (BSA) gives a Scout visibility and creates a level of identity within both the unit and the community.

 The uniform is used to promote equality while showing individual achievement.
-While all uniforms are similar in basic design, they do vary in color and detail to identify the different membership divisions of Cub Scouting, Boy Scouting and Venturing.
-Many people collect BSA insignia such as camporee and jamboree emblems, council shoulder strips and historical badges.
+While all uniforms are similar in basic design, they do vary in color and detail to identify the different membership divisions of Cub Scouting, Boy Scouting, and Venturing.
+Many people collect BSA insignia such as camporee and jamboree emblems, council shoulder strips, and historical badges.

-The official policy of the BSA is that any uniform or uniform part which has ever been approved for use, is still acceptable.
+The official policy of the BSA is that any uniform or uniform part which has ever been approved for use is still acceptable.
 If earlier uniforms are chosen, they must be "complete", as in the shirt and pants must match for that period.
-As example, there are some Troops who choose to distinguish themselves by wearing the red berets from the 1970s; or the earlier "garrison" or "flat" hat; or even wear the original army-style uniforms.
+As an example, there are some Troops who choose to distinguish themselves by wearing the red berets from the 1970s; or the earlier "garrison" or "flat" hat; or even wear the original army-style uniforms.